-SAMCO has an agreement with its parent Company, SAMCO Holdings, Inc. to pay its portion of its income taxes.
-The Company has approximately \$67,000 due to SAMCO Holdings, Inc. at December 31, 2020.
+SAMCO pays its parent Company, SAMCO Holdings, Inc., its portion of its income taxes.
+The Company has approximately \$230,993 due to SAMCO Holdings, Inc. at December 31, 2021.
 This payable represents a federal income tax liability and is included in Accounts Payable in the accompanying statement of financial condition.